systematic-nihr/systematic-nihr.github.io/docs/transdisciplinary-synthesis-strategy/problem-prioritisation.md

 ## Overview

-In addressing complex, systemic problems, it is crucial to intervene at multiple levels.
-Instead of seeking single 'problem solutions’, the focus should be on multiple points of intervention that collectively steer the system in the desired direction, being aware that no static ‘solution’ is possible to a living evolving web of interconnected problems.
-The problem prioritisation canvas consists of 2 axes for exploring *where* (relating to health system building blocks) and *how* (relating to 3 orders of MLTC systems science) to intervene in a system.
+It is important to be aware that no static ‘solution’ is possible to a living evolving web of interconnected problems.
+In addressing complex, systemic problems, by intervening at multiple levels and points of intervention, instead of seeking single 'problem solutions’, we can help to collectively steer the system in the desired direction.[^1] The problem prioritisation canvas developed during SysteMatic consists of 2 axes for exploring *where* (relating to health system building blocks[^2]) and *how* (relating to [3 orders of MLTC systems science](../systems-science/orders.md)) we might intervene.

 ## Application & use